 Since the adoption of the City's first Green Building Ordinance in 2007, Los Altans have been planning for the sustainable use of energy, waste, water and land resources.
-In 2013, Los Altos' first Climate Action Plan was released, calling for a 15% reduction of GHG emissions by 2020 as compared to 2005.
+In 2013, Los Altos' first Climate action Plan was released, calling for a 15% reduction of GHG emissions by 2020 as compared to 2005.
 This update to the City's Climate Action Plan includes an adaptation section to prepare for the local impact of climate change and represents the next steps in the journey towards a sustainable, healthy, equitable future.

 The next few years are incredibly important in limiting global temperature increase to 1.5°C and avoiding the most catastrophic impacts of climate change.
 As Executive Summary Figure 1 shows, warming of the planet is unprecedented since the middle of the 19th Century, and has been accelerating since the 1950's.
-As of 2020, the planet has already warmed by 1.09°C. Executive Summary Figure 2 shows the impacts this warming has had.
+As of 2020, the planet has already warmed by 1.1°C. Executive Summary Figure 2 shows the impacts this warming has had.
 By 2030 global emissions need to be halved, and carbon neutrality achieved before 2050.
 The longer we wait to take action, change will become increasingly expensive and will eventually be impossible.

 As a consequence of climate change, Los Altos will face longer lasting periods of drought, heatwaves and poor air quality with increasing frequency.
 We are not insulated.
 We are a part of a larger region and, if we want to maintain our quality of life, we need to prepare for the unavoidable impacts of climate change.
 The good news is that strong and sustained reductions in emissions of carbon dioxide and other greenhouse gases, specifically methane, could quickly make air quality better and in 20 to 30 years global temperatures could stabilize.
 To accomplish this, action by all cities is critical.
 According to the United Nations, cities represent approximately 70% of global emissions, and therefore offer the largest potential opportunity for emissions reductions.
-A five-step Climate Action Planning process was described in the 2013 CAP, which has been followed here and is shown in Executive Summary Figure 3.
-By including a Vulnerability Assessment and climate adaptation strategies in this plan, the City now has a comprehensive set of actions designed to both reduce our greenhouse gas emissions and prepare our community for the future impacts of climate change.
-This updated Climate Action and Adaptation Plan (CAAP), will help guide the City's actions into the coming decade and beyond.
-In the end, we believe we can achieve carbon neutrality if we take an aggressive approach.
-Following the guidance in this plan, we need to commit wholeheartedly to these actions and get them underway as soon as possible.
-To guide this effort, the City has developed these Vision and Mission statements.